Shotbow/fudawiki-files/hanafuda/games/hachi-hachi.md

 Scoring is handled differently depending on whether or not any player managed to form a dekiyaku.
 In they have, then only the dekiyaku are scored for and the point values of the cards are ignored, similarly to [Koi-Koi](/en/hanafuda/games/koi-koi).
 If no dekiyaku have been made, then card points are totalled and used to determine the winner.
 The following sections outline each of these two methods.

+> Remember that all exchanges of points between players are affected by the field multiplier!
+{.is-warning}

 ## Scoring When *Dekiyaku* Are Present
 If any player possesses at least one dekiyaku in their score pile, then points are scored in the following manner.